Categories

 There are more than enough benefits to requesting a formal review hearing, including the opportunity to obtain a hardship license, the opportunity to get your driver’s license back, and the opportunity to avoid the additional repercussions of a suspended license.
 If you or a loved one has been arrested for a DUI, act quickly to challenge the administrative driver’s license suspension by partnering with one of the best DUI lawyers in Clearwater.

-For a free consultation with a DUI lawyer in Clearwater, please contact Russo, Pelletier & Sullivan today.
+For a free consultation with a DUI lawyer in Clearwater, please contact The Law Office of Timothy Sullivan today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.